should you do yoga before or after a workout

 Adding Yoga To Daily Routine

 When most people think of yoga, the first thing that comes to mind is likely to stretch and relaxation.
-However, yoga has many more benefits than just that.
-In fact, yoga can actually be a great way to improve your running performance.
+Nevertheless, yoga provides numerous advantages beyond that.
+Yoga can be a great way to improve your running performance.

 Before you start your next run, try incorporating a few basic yoga poses.
 This can help loosen up your muscles and get your body ready for the workout ahead.
 Additionally, doing some post-run yoga can help relax your mind and body and speed up recovery time.